 - March 2019, California Governor Gavin Newsom made history, signing an executive order placing a moratorium on the death penalty in California, which has the largest number of people - 737 - on death row in the country.

 - October 2018, the Washington State Supreme Court unanimously declared the state’s death penalty unconstitutional, making it the 20th state to abolish the death penalty.

 - February 2017, the Supreme Court reversed a death sentence for a man in Texas.
 The Supreme Court found that when race was infused into the proceedings it acknowledged that a capital sentence could not be enforced due to flawed testimony.
 Read the decision here.

 State Death Penalty Reform

-Twenty-three states and Washington, D.C. have abolished the death penalty, while an additional four states have a governor-issued moratorium.
+Twenty-three states and Washington, D.C. have abolished the death penalty, while an additional three states have a governor-issued moratorium.
 NACDL has engaged in state legislative efforts across the country to abolish the death penalty.
 Consider joining NACDL’s State Criminal Justice Network (SCJN) to exchange information, share resources, and develop strategies for repealing the death penalty and enacting other pressing reforms.

 State Criminal Justice Network